-A good alternative to drugs and medication in the management of depression is the use of turmeric.
-It is a cost effective option that does not yield unfavorable side effects.
+Turmeric is a good alternative to drugs and medication in the management of depression.
+It is a cost-effective option that does not yield unfavorable side effects.

 Turmeric is a natural herb that is sold in most stores.
 It is a root with medicinal value and has been used for decades to treat and manage health conditions.
 There are many benefits that you can get from turmeric.